 How to Stream: The Homework

 In conclusion, that’s the end of the first in a how to stream series!
-For homework, start watching some more Twitch or even give a free trial of Twitch Prime a try!
+Start watching some more Twitch or even give a free trial of Twitch Prime a try!
 Throw that free sub you get out of it to someone who recently got affiliate or partnered and you feel really deserves it.

 After that, I’m probably going to have more up, but this will give everyone an idea where I’m heading!
+Sign up for the How to Stream Newsletter to get them emailed to you as they are written.
 If you have any questions or comments or things you’d like to see in this series or in the final book, be sure to place a comment below!